crake7/Defensor-Fortis-/README.md

 4. Redirect packets from your computer from port 80 to SSL Strip (again, on port 10,000): `iptables -t nat -A PREROUTING -p tcp --destination-port 80 -j REDIRECT --to-port 10000`

-5. Run the tool.
+5. Run the program.

-Should you require any further guidance, feel free to contact me as well.

-I recommend using Metasploitable to test the exploits.
+## Credits

-Project created while taking the course: "Learn Python & Ethical Hacking From Scratch" by Zaid Sabih
+This repo was created while taking the course: [Learn Python & Ethical Hacking From Scratch](https://www.udemy.com/course/learn-python-and-ethical-hacking-from-scratch) by Zaid Sabih.